Taunus Therme, Germany

 Suitability & Accessibility

-The operator provides specific access notes: the ground-floor pool zone is reachable by wheelchair, a lift is available for the two indoor pools there, and one sauna cabin is listed as wheelchair-usable (others have narrower doors).
-Upper-level pools can require steps.
-In practice, that means you can build a good day, but you’ll want fewer transitions and a plan based on the accessible zones.
+The operator provides specific accessibility notes: the ground-floor pool zone is reachable by wheelchair, a lift is available for the two indoor pools on that level, and one sauna cabin on the upper floor is listed as wheelchair-usable, while other sauna doors may be narrower and upper-level pools can require steps.
+If step-free access into pool areas is essential, Taunus Therme offers a workable ground-floor loop, but visitors should plan around the accessible zones rather than expecting full coverage across the entire complex.

 Safety & Etiquette